akka/akka/akka-docs/rst/scala/cluster-metrics.rst

    akka.extensions = [ "akka.cluster.metrics.ClusterMetricsExtension" ]

-Make sure to disable legacy metrics in akka-cluster: ``akka.cluster.metrics.enabled=off``, since it is still enabled in akka-cluster by default (for compatibility with past releases).

 Cluster members with status :ref:`WeaklyUp <weakly_up_scala>`, if that feature is enabled, will participate in Cluster Metrics collection and dissemination.